 The idea of earning income based on others copying your market movements can be very enticing.
 However, keep in mind that large-scale mistakes that are made early in your community trading career can be harder to repair; therefore, don’t rush.
 Plan your trades and carefully approach the markets.

-As far as looking for platforms that offer the highest profit to those who are trying to copy other’s trades, there’s not a real indicator for this, at least at the moment.
+The current social trading platform with statistically the best payouts in regards to letting people copy your trades (If you're looking to be copied), is generally ZuluTrade because of its 2% AUM structure.
+The incentive works relative to how much copied capital you're carrying and the profits you generate for the copied trades.
+It's a unique structure and is currently amongst the top standards.
+As far as looking for platforms that offer the highest profit to those who are trying to copy other's trades, there's not a real indicator for this, at least at the moment.
 However, Naga Trader, for example, maintains a customizable competition-based structure where people can create pools of capital and whoever trades the best for other social participants essentially is rewarded the capital.
 The key tip here is to expand your horizons as far as what platform you use.

+The act of social trading is currently not legislatively recognized as 'illegal' or 'legal', however, you should always check on a relative basis depending on your native residence.
+Laws are constantly changing, and if you ever have any doubts or concerns in regards to the legal outlook of social trading it's always best to consult with a lawyer, accountant, or equivalent.
 Additionally, social platforms like ZuluTrade are regulated and their job is to govern users registering from certain jurisdictions.
 In other words, exchanges, and platforms that are regulated/registered with governing bodies have an obligation to allow/disallow your participation in social trading.
-However, if they’re not regulated or registered, they’re not obligated; keep that in mind.
+However, if they're not regulated or registered, they're not obligated; keep that in mind.

+Copying traders only need to have a relative minimum amount equivalent to how much the trader they're copying is requiring.
+This changes per trader.
+This also depends relative on your platform that you've chosen.
+Certain platforms require a certain amount be deposited to get started, while others do not.
 Generally, we recommend a $250 starting account for those who are new to social trading, just so that you can maintain a handle on the process.
 However, this is entirely relative to your own account.